printify/tech-radar/technology-radar/README.md

 ## Maintenance

-### Local devlopment
+### Local development
 Radar is setup in the most naive way possible - as static index.html based on [Zalando technical radar implementation](https://github.com/zalando/tech-radar/tree/master).

-In to start "local development" navigate to the radar subfolder (./technology-radar) and serve it with any webserver.
+In order to start "local development" navigate to the radar subfolder (./technology-radar) and serve it with any webserver.
 F.e. with python:
 ```
 python3 -m http.server 8000 --bind 127.0.0.1